 In doing so, molecules separated by a distance that is greater than the PSF are photoactivated and imaged while avoiding the problem of diffraction limit.

 A low-power activating laser beam is first used to convert the sparse fluorophores into an active state while a higher-power illuminating laser beam serves to image them.
 This causes the fluorophores to revert back to the inactive state before the process can be repeated.

 Inactivating the imaged molecules (through photobleaching) ensures that the molecules (which have already been localized/imaged) are removed from the set of inactivated molecules.
-This is particularly important given that it ensures that they are not imaged again with consequent imaging of the other molecules (inactivated molecules) which in turn allows for proper reconstruction of the whole image (by imaging random molecules at a time).
+This is particularly important as it ensures that they are not imaged again with consequent imaging of the other molecules (inactivated molecules) which in turn allows for proper reconstruction of the whole image (by imaging random molecules at a time).
 This also helps prevent diffraction.

 Once the subset of molecules is photobleached, a new sparse subset is activated (using the low-power activating beam) and imaged (which again causes photobleaching of the new subset of molecules).

 By repeating the process over thousands of frames, all the molecules in the field of view are imaged and compiled so as to reconstruct or build up a super-resolution image.
 Given that the technique operates by localizing single molecules, it's possible for researchers to study given processes with high precision.

 Some of the main applications of PALM today include: